Student Discipline (refer to Board Policy 7:190)

 The school administration is authorized to discipline students for gross disobedience or misconduct, including, but not limited to:

-- Using, possessing, distributing, purchasing, or selling tobacco or nicotine materials including without limitation electronic cigarettes.
+- Using, possessing, distributing, purchasing, or selling tobacco or nicotine materials including without limitation electronic cigarettes, vapes, vape pens or other vaping related products.

 - Using, possessing, distributing, purchasing, or selling alcoholic beverages.
 Students who are under the influence of an alcoholic beverage are not permitted to attend school or school functions and are treated as though they had alcohol in their possession.